mdn/content/files/en-us/web/css/color_value/index.md

 oklch(60% 0.15 50 / 0.5)

 /* Relative CSS colors */
-/* Change the hue value to 240 degrees to transform red to blue */ hsl(from red 240deg s l)
+/* Change the hue value to 240 degrees to transform red to blue but keep the same s and l values */ hsl(from red 240deg s l)
 /* Add a semi-transparent alpha channel to green */ hwb(from green h w b / 0.5)
-/* Create a lighter blue variant by setting the output lightness */ /* to the origin color's lightness channel value plus 20 */ lch(from blue calc(l + 20) c h)
+/* Create a lighter blue variant by setting the output lightness to the origin color's lightness channel value plus 20 */ lch(from blue calc(l + 20) c h)

 /* light-dark */